 What is levofloxacin ophthalmic?

-Levofloxacin ophthalmic (for the eyes) is used to treat bacterial infections of the eyes.
+Levofloxacin ophthalmic (for the eyes) is used to treat eye infections caused by bacteria.

-Levofloxacin ophthalmic may also be used for other purposes not listed in this medication guide.
+Levofloxacin ophthalmic may also be used for purposes not listed in this medication guide.

 Before taking this medicine